Rudra-Tapan-Sharma/Cozezilla-Coding-cong/README.md

 Dark mode toggles the entire theme using a CSS class switch.
 All user interactions are handled through event listeners, and core features like price change percentage and A/B testing are computed in real time.

 contributions:
-rudra tapan sharma
+rudra tapan sharma,
-gitesh taklikar
+gitesh taklikar,
-amber ali saiyed
+amber ali saiyed,
-sarthak karan
+sarthak karan,
-vikramaditya singh manral
+vikramaditya singh manral,